Butler County Ohio St. Vincent de Paul assistance programs.

 Emergency rental and utility bill assistance may be offered.
 A number of applications are processed every week from people seeking help with paying their housing costs, including rent and utilities.
 Staff from the church or Society will set up face to face appointments to meet with those clients.
 Those seeking help must still formally apply by completing a request for assistance.
 Due to limited funding and donations not everyone who qualifies will be able to receive any type of financial assistance for those housing expenses.

 A pharmacy may be able to provide medications, in particular refills for those whose income is too low or who lack insurance.
 Seniors, people with a life threatening condition and others who are struggling can receive help.
+They also provide everything from information on coupons for drugs to charitable services, including Blink prescription discount medication program.
 The local Cincinnati or Butler County center can offer professional pharmaceutical care to those who could not otherwise afford their prescription medications on their own.
 Call (513) 562-8841.